ericholscher/ericholscher.com/site/blog/drafts/why-i-hate-markdown.rst

 This would apply syntax highlighting to the actual rendered HTML output.

-**These two things produce totally different HTML, and rendered from differnt "Markdown".**
+**These two things produce totally different HTML, and are both called "Markdown".**

 In reStructuredText this would look like: